-hillie Dhu (GIL-ay doo) is a dark haired tree sprite that lives in woods or thickets, with a preference for birch.
-Scotland’s forests were once heavily populated by these fairies, but they are now rare and confined to the Gairloch and Loch a Druing.
+The Ghillie Dhu is a dark-haired tree sprite that lives in woods or thickets, with a preference for birch.
+Scotland’s forests were once heavily populated by these fairies, but they are now rare and confined to the are surrounding Loch Gairloch.
 They are shy creatures and dress in foliage and mosses to camouflage themselves from the human eye, though they do love the company of children, as evidenced in the story of Jessie Macrae and the Ghillie Dhu.

 There was once a fairy who lived in a wood in the Gairloch in Ross-shire.
 He was called Ghillie Dhu, which means ‘dark servant’, because he had dark hair and dark eyes.
 His clothes were made of leaves and spun moss, and nobody feared him for he never did anyone any harm.

-Jessie quickly spun round and saw a tiny little man.
+Jessie quickly spun around and saw a tiny little man.
 His hair was as black as the wing of a raven and his pink apple cheeks had merry dimples.
-His eyes were as brown as hazel nuts in September and gazed back at her, soft and kindly.
+His eyes were as brown as hazelnuts in September, and they gazed back at her, soft and kindly.

 “I have lost my way,” said Jessie, “and the night is coming on and I don’t know how to get home.”